Horse Browser for ADHD

 (^▽^)

-However, right away, reactions to the Trails® system I created were mixed; to most it was a curiosity.
+Right away at release, reactions to the Trails® system I created were mixed.
 To some, it was more of a hindrance than a help.
-And to a few, it allowed them to finally get things done, and these users had a near-maniacal love for Horse Browser that could be pretty intense.
+To a few, it allowed them to finally get things done, and these users had a near-maniacal love for Horse Browser that could be pretty intense.
+(One of them recently said "I would pay Horse's entire MRR by myself, that's how much it helps me run my company!")

 (・・;)